remoteintech/remote-jobs/company-profiles/adeva.md

 ## How to apply

-Create your account at [https://app.adevait.com/apply](https://app.adevait.com/apply).
-Submit your application with your basic personal information and work experience.
+ob openings can be found at our [careers page](https://adevait.com/careers/job-openings).
+Submit your application with basic personal information and a resume.